This section considers the health and wellbeing of adults in the so-called third age, retirement, older age, as well as the end of life.

 In York, the crude recorded prevalence of dementia in this cohort is very similar to the national average.
 In 2020, this count was measured at 2.37 per 10,000 people compared with 3.05 per 10,000 nationally.

 Falls are the largest cause of emergency admission to hospital in older adults, and a common factor that triggers a permanent move to nursing home care.
-Emergency hospital admissions for falls in York are statistically similar to regional and national averages with lower numbers reported when looking at admissions for people aged 65 to 79 years.
+In 2023 to 2024 York recorded 885 emergency hospital admissions due to falls among people aged 65 and over, with a rate of 2,058 per 100,000 population, which is similar to the England average.
+In addition, there were 128 deaths from accidental falls across all ages between 2022 and 2024.

 This is an indicator of how many more years a person will live, on average, after they reach the age of 65.
 In 2021, both men and woman in York were likely to live longer than nationally; the life expectancy of women at 65 is 21.8 additional years (nationally 21.0 years), for men 19.1 additional years (nationally 18.4 years).
 In both instances, York residents were only second to North Yorkshire in living longer.